 Jenny called not long afterward.
 I read her what Lapp had written.
 She thanked me and quickly rang off.
 Then I tore up the note, and flushed the pieces down the toilet.

 The next time I heard from them, Hank had found a lawyer and had asked the Canadian government for refugee status.
 “It’s a long shot,” he admitted.
-“They say the US is a democratic country, abides by human rights and international laws, doesn’t persecute its citizens, so Americans aren’t refugees, and they don’t give us refugee status.”
+“They tell us the US is a democratic country, abides by human rights and international laws, doesn’t persecute its citizens.
+So Americans aren’t refugees, and they don’t give us refugee status.”

 “The US, Law abiding?”
 I shouted.
 “Except for an occasional illegal war, eh?”